Sunbird-Ed/Sunbird-MCP/sunbird_mcp/README.md

 VALID_FACETS = ["se_boards", "se_gradeLevels", "se_subjects", "se_mediums", "primaryCategory"]

-2.read_diksha_tool
+After finding the relevant books, present the book names and document identifiers so that user can select which book he wants for further content link extraction

+2.read_sunbird_tool
-Read Diksha tool finds and retrieves the pdf links(streaming urls) to give to user based on content id given the input needed by read_diksha_tool is {content_id:"content id here"}
+Read sunbirdtool finds and retrieves the pdf links(streaming urls) to give to user based on content id given the input needed by read_sunbird_tool is {content_id:"content id here"}